Energy Saving Home Upgrades

 What Does The Rating Mean?

 The rating measures how efficiently the home utilizes energy on a scale from 1-100, with higher scores denoting greater efficiency.
-Please visit the Engage 360 website for more information.
+Please visit the Energy Upgrade California website for more information.

 What Are The Benefits?

 If you decide to make upgrades to your home, contingent upon your rating, you may qualify for an Energy Efficient Mortgage (EEM).
 The EEM allows you to make the appropriate energy saving changes to your home and it factors in the cost during refinancing.
-For more information about receiving an EEM visit the Engage 360 website.
+For more information about receiving an EEM visit the Energy Upgrade California website.